andrewplummer/Sugar/CAUTION.md

 v1.3.7+
 =======

+- Level: Major
+  - `String#startsWith` and `String#endsWith` now accept different arguments to better align them with the Harmony proposal of the same name.
+The second argument is now the "position" that limits where the string starts/ends, and the "case" flag indicating case sensitivity is now pushed to the 3rd argument.

 - Level: Moderate
   - Aliases on dates such as `daysAgo` will now count "past" an integer instead of rounding.
 This means that `Date.create('23 hours ago').daysAgo()` will now be `0`.
 There is however a small margin of error (roughly 0.1%) that will trigger a round up, which is higher for months, which have a more vague definition and a higher margin for error.